NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Werecreature Dedication.md

 * * *

 You're a werecreature, able to shift between your humanoid shape, an animal shape, and a monstrous hybrid of the two.
 You gain the beast and werecreature traits.
-Choose your werecreature type from the table below.
+Choose your werecreature type.

 Once chosen, this can't be changed.
 You gain the [[Feats/Toughness|Toughness]] feat but also a weakness to silver equal to half your level.
 You gain the [[Actions/Change Shape|Change Shape]] action.
 On the night of the full moon, you automatically use Change Shape to assume your hybrid shape, and you can't voluntarily activate or dismiss Change Shape until sunrise.